Extending Classically Simulatable Bounds of Clifford Circuits with Nonstabilizer States via Framed Wigner Functions

-Another intriguing and more physics-oriented direction to explore the classical simulatability of quantum circuits is based on the Wigner function \cite{wigner1932} describing quantum phase space.
-In quantum optics, Gaussian states are the only pure states with a non-negative Wigner function~\cite{soto1983}, and Gaussian operations preserve the positivity of the Wigner function.
-A remarkable similarity can be found in discrete variable quantum phase space with odd-prime dimensions \cite{gross2006}, where stabilizer states become the only pure states with non-negative Wigner function, and Clifford operations preserve the positivity of the Wigner function.
-This common feature enables the unified construction of a classical simulation method for both discrete \cite{mari2012,veitch2012} and continuous~\cite{veitch2013,keshari2016} variable quantum circuits with positive phase-space distributions, which can be done by sampling phase space points over the distribution followed by their stochastic updates.
-Furthermore, the close relationship between the negativity in the Wigner function and non-stabilizer states leads to a deeper understanding of the resource for quantum computing, so-called magic \cite{howard2015,howard2017}, by quantifying overhead cost for classical simulation of quantum circuits with non-Clifford gates or non-stabilizer states \cite{veitch2014,pashayan2015, Koukoulekidis2022}.
+Meanwhile, in a physics-oriented direction, the classical simulatability of quantum circuits has been studied based on the Wigner function \cite{wigner1932}, which describes quantum phase space.
+In quantum optics, Gaussian states are the only pure states with a positive Wigner function~\cite{soto1983}, and Gaussian operations preserve the positivity of the Wigner function.
+A remarkable similarity can be found in discrete variable quantum phase space with odd-prime dimensions \cite{gross2006}, where stabilizer states and Clifford operations correspond to Gaussian states and Gaussian operations, respectively.
+This common feature enables the unified construction~\cite{mari2012} of a classical simulation method for both discrete~\cite{veitch2012} and continuous~\cite{veitch2013,keshari2016} variable quantum circuits with positive Wigner functions.
+Moreover, these approaches open up the possibility to simulate nonstabilizer mixed states with positive Wigner functions~\cite{veitch2012}.

-On the other hand, the tight connection between the non-negative Wigner function and the classical simulatability of a quantum circuit is no longer valid in a qubit system.
-Even for a single qubit state, there exist non-stabilizer pure states with non-negative Wigner function~\cite{kocia2017,raussendorf2017, Koukoulekidis2022}.
-More crucially, some qubit Clifford operations can generate negativity in the Wigner function, which prohibits classical simulation via stochastic update of phase space points.
-Despite considerable efforts to resolve this problem, such as the generalization of phase point operators \cite{kocia2017,raussendorf2020,zurel2020}, these approaches have their own limitations, for example, non-negative representation of non-stabilizer state cannot be fully identified \cite{kocia2017} or phase space points cannot be efficiently sampled and tracked~\cite{raussendorf2020,zurel2023}.
-Moreover, even for a non-adaptive Clifford circuit with non-stabilizer inputs, the classification of cases where efficient classical simulation is possible~\cite{bouland2017, bu2019, zurel2023} still remains an open problem.
+For a qubit system, however, classical simulation based on the Wigner function formalism is no longer applicable due to its exotic features~\cite{kocia2017,raussendorf2017}.
+A crucial problem arises as Clifford operations can induce negativity in the Wigner function~\cite{kocia2017, Koukoulekidis2022}, which prohibits the classical simulation of most qubit Clifford circuits.
+Despite considerable efforts to address this problem~\cite{kocia2017, raussendorf2020, zurel2020, zurel2023}, these approaches have their own limitations.
+For example, the positive representation of the nonstabilizer state may not be fully identified \cite{kocia2017,zurel2020} or phase space points may not be efficiently sampled and tracked~\cite{raussendorf2020,zurel2020,zurel2023}.
+Thus, constructing a qubit Wigner function formalism that behaves well under Clifford operations and developing classical simulation algorithms based on it remain open problems.